Amog-OS/AmogOS/README.md

 - Thanks to JoJo Autoboy for being our overlord
 - Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!
 - [sUs !1!1!](https://media.discordapp.net/attachments/750607286111567933/798120394056925204/SPOILER_Linus.png?width=699&height=393)

+### Software credits
+AmogOS would not be possible without the following open source softwares:

+- Base OS
+Debian and RPI OS

+- UI
+Openbox WM
+LXDE for DE
+xcompmgr for effects
+Lightpad for the launchpad thing xfce4-panel for dock and the panel

+- Misc
+https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
+[Insert the names of all the apps included that im too lazy to type]

+And to Innersloth, for making one of the most famous and memed games of 2020.